amac-lfc/frsystem/README.md

 ### Installation

-If you don't have **pipenv** virtualenv manager for your projects, use the command below to install
+If you don't have **pipenv** virtualenv manager for your projects, use the command below to install.
 ```markdown
 $ pip install pipenv
 ```